mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/consumed-odata-services/consumed-odata-service.md

 Input these as a string with single quotes.

-Besides basic authentication, you can use custom authentication.
+In addition to basic authentication, you can also use custom authentication.
 For more information, see the [HTTP Headers](#http-headers) section below.

 ### 2.5 HTTP Headers {#http-headers}